fudw/dice-detection-for-board-games/README.md

 ### Work in progress
 <br/><br/>
-I'm developing an object detection model for dice counting for board games for a colleague, using pytorch and YOLOv5.
+I'm developing an object detection model to predict bounding boxes for dice counting for board games with a colleague, using pytorch and YOLOv5.